 The schoeller®-dynamic is a fabric that is licensed for the Scott Supertrac Ultra RC.
-This material has been touted to be highly durable yet also breathable and water-repellent.
+This material is highly durable yet also breathable and water-repellent.
 Its versatility also extends to its capacity to stretch and follow the shape and motion of the human foot as it goes through the gait cycle.

 A generous helping of synthetic print surrounds the bottom part of the upper.
-This layer is meant to act as a wall that protects against rough surfaces and elements such as trail debris.
-It also aims to heighten the visual aspect of the shoe as it has a spiky outline and a bright color scheme that contrasts the primary textile.
+This layer acts as a wall that protects against rough surfaces and elements such as trail debris.
+It also heightens the visual aspect of the shoe as it has a spiky outline and a bright color scheme that contrasts with the primary textile.

 A traditional lacing system is used for this running shoe.
 Flat laces zigzag across the instep, looping through discreet eyelets that are reinforced by printed overlays.
 This fit-adjustment scheme tightens and loosens the coverage to suit the preference of the wearer.

 The lightly padded tongue and collar support the instep, the ankles, and the Achilles tendon.
-These parts of the façade are also meant to avert accidental shoe removals.
+These parts of the façade also avert accidental shoe removals.

 A lace anchor prevents the tongue unit from sliding to the side of the shoe and causing discomfort to the foot.